NASADatanauts/morningc/README.md

-# morningc is finally connected!
+# morningc is finally connected!!